PintoGideon/notes/Javascript/Functions.md

 (function() {})();
 ```

 Using this design pattern, we can define all our variables in a local scope.
-We can aalso see
+We can also see
 that the function expression is immediately invoked.
 We cannot do the same
 with a function declaration.
 What's the benefit of this?